beeware/beeware/docs/tutorial/tutorial-1.rst

         want to know more, `Brett Cannon has a detailed blog post about the issue
         <https://snarky.ca/why-you-should-use-python-m-pip/>`__.

-One of the BeeWare tools is **Briefcase**.
-Briefcase can be used to package your application for distribution to end users - but it can also be used to bootstrap a new project.

 Bootstrap a new project
 =======================